drone32768/BREC/Bbb/Fboard/readme.txt

 Fxvc.cpp
-This is the outer wrapper for starting the Xilinx virtual cable application It relies on the jtag .o in this directory and the general xvc libary in ../JtagTools
+This is the outer wrapper for starting the Xilinx virtual cable application It relies on the jtag_bs_f in this directory and the general xvc libary in ../JtagTools

 Fxsvf.cpp
 This is the main loop to drive the Xilinx xsvf player and includes code to read the image from local file.
-It too relies on the jtag .o in this directory and the general xsvf library in ../JtagTools
+It too relies on the jtag_bs_f in this directory and the general xsvf library in ../JtagTools

 Fboard.o
 This is the primary interface library used to access and control the fpga